Formula Use Cases

 Formatting a formula

 By using the TEXT() function, you can format your results exactly the way you want.
-Let's take an easy example in the first line of the following board.
-We want to multiply 100 by 25, and we want the output to show like this: $2,500.00.
+Let's take a simple example from the first line of the following board.
+We want to multiply 100 by 25, and we want the output to display as $2,500.00.

 TEXT(MULTIPLY({Starting Inventory},{Cost}),"$#,##.00")